bhk/rio/concepts.md

 those of other dynamic languages.
 The arguments passed to a function must agree with its formal parameter list.
 Rio provides fewer implicit type conversions, such as coercion to boolean.
-Rio does not have a "null" value, and treats accesses of undefined vector or dictionary members as errors.
+Rio does not have a "null" value, and treats accesses of undefined vector or map members as errors.

 ## The REPL Problem